Facts and Figures

 Over the past twenty years, the Boston Public Schools (BPS) has been transformed from a failing school district to one of the most renowned urban public school systems in the country.
 We educate more than 56,000 students in 125 schools - 74 percent of the school-age children who live in Boston.

 We are proud to be one of the most diverse school districts in the nation.
 Nearly one in every two students speaks a language other than English at home, and our students come from 139 different countries.
 One in five BPS students has a disability, and half are economically disadvantaged.

-On the National Assessment of Educational Progress (NAEP) in Mathematics – also known as the “Nation’s Report Card” – Boston 4th and 8th grade students’ gains exceeded the national average for all public schools, including suburban schools, in grade 4 Reading and in grade 8 Mathematics.
+On the National Assessment of Educational Progress (NAEP) – also known as the “Nation’s Report Card” – Boston students’ performance is on par with the national average for all public schools, including suburban schools, in grade 4 Reading and in grade 8 Mathematics.
 This is the first time since measurements began that any urban school district has met this mark in two subjects and grades.
 Since 2007, the BPS four-year graduation rate has steadily increased, reaching its highest rate ever in 2017 despite more demanding standards required by the state for graduation; and the percentage of ninth-graders who dropped out before graduation decreased to its lowest point ever for the 2017 Cohort.

 BPS is the home of many firsts in the nation: first public school (Boston Latin School, 1635), first public elementary school (Mather Elementary School, 1639), first public school system (1647), first public high school (English High School, 1821).

 - Our 2017 4-year graduation rate of 72.7 percent was the highest it has ever been—up 14.8 points since 2007.

 - 4-year graduation rates for Hispanic students have risen from 50.6 percent in 2006 to 69 percent in 2018.